genesiscommunitysuccess/docs/versioned_docs/version-2022.3/05_operations/10_release-notes/01_Version-2022.3.md

 - genesis-db: retry transaction after SQL server deadlock
 - quoted identifier strategy for oracle has been updated
 - we now register the SLF4J and console reporters in `MetricService`
-- do not include schema in call to SP_RENAME storec proc for mssql
+- schema not included in call to `SP_RENAME` storec proc for mssql; this fixes a bug that prevented renaming database tables working when using MSSQL as a DB layer
 - fixed: daemon shows `unknown` when there is no `PROCESS_STATUS_MESSAGE` in the `GENESIS_PROCESS` table

 ## Foundation UI changes